Download the workbook

 In practice, academics tend to use the perpetuity growth model, while project financiers favour the exit multiple approach.

 Ultimately, these methods are two different ways of saying the same thing.
 For both terminal value approaches it is essential to use a range of appropriate discount rates, the multiples and perpetuity growth rates in order to establish a functional valuation range.

-The Multiple EBITDA approach measures the firm value that is the value of the business operations.
+The multiple EBITDA approach measures the firm value of the enterprise – that is, the value of the business operations.
 In calculating enterprise value, only the operational value of the business is included.
-The formula to calculate the terminal value is shown below.
+The formula to calculate the terminal value is:

-The Present Value of the Terminal Value is then added to the PV of the free cash flows in the projection period to arrive at an implied firm value.
+The present value (PV) of the terminal value is then added to the PV of the free cash flows in the projection period to arrive at an implied firm value.

-A publicly-traded comparable company multiples is used in the calculation.
-This method is the easiest approach but depending on the purposes of the valuation, the estimated EBITDA multiple may not provide an appropriate reference range.
+A publicly-traded comparable company’s multiples are used in the calculation.
+This method is the easiest approach but, depending on the purposes of the valuation, the estimated EBITDA multiple may not provide an appropriate reference range.

 There are some variations of multiple used in the terminal multiple approaches:

 - P/E multiple

 - Market to book multiple

 - Earnings before interest and tax (EBIT) multiple